memberapp/FeelsTheme/README.md

 # FeelsTheme (Member)

+A custom, responsive and modern theme for https://member.cash created by @Feels using SCSS

 ## Member

 Member is a Bitcoin Cash blockchain browser.
 It reads and allows users to create actions in the Memo/Member protocol.